 The Impacta Barranco Site is located in the Barranco District.
-Barranco is a small, but quaint neighborhood and is commonly referred to as "bohemian" and "artsy".
+Barranco is a small, but quaint neighborhood and is commonly referred to as "bohemian" and "artsy."
 It contains many old buildings, but does not have many choices for temporary housing, other than hostels.

-The Miraflores District is another popular neighborhood that is nearby and is more "touristy".
+The Miraflores District is another popular neighborhood that is nearby and is more "touristy."
 There are many places for rent here and most can be found on the Internet.
-There are other neighborhoods that are convenient to work and can be found on the Internet.